vaimo/composer-patches/README.md

 Note that "scan" can point to the same folder where you have the patches that have a proper declaration in a JSON file.

+Note that patches-base, etc are not mandatory to be declared when using patches-search as the exact path of the patches will already be known.

 ## Patch Command